opendocsg/slw-judgments-backfill/2010_SGHC_161/report.md

 _Contract_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 98 of 2010 was allowed by the Court of Appeal on 10 November 2010.
-See [2011] SGCA 7.]
+See <span class="citation">[2011] SGCA 7</span>.]

 25 May 2010 Judgment reserved.